pravi7072/Blackhole/README.md

 #### Sending Messages
 - Type your message in the input field
-- Press `Enter` or click the send button
 - Use `Ctrl+Enter` for multi-line input

 #### Switching Models